 A positive word of encouragement can help change anyone's destiny.

-The veracity of this version of events, however, is belied by the actual account given by Thomas Edison himself in a rare interview to a long-extinct newspaper and literary journal called T.P’s Weekly that was published on 29 November 1907.
-This interview is the earliest documented account of the story of his leaving school, and is therefore likely to be the source of the historical fiction regarding his early education:
+The veracity of this version of events, however, is belied by the actual account given by Thomas Edison himself in a rare interview to a long-extinct newspaper and literary journal called T.P's Weekly published on 29 November 1907.
+This interview is the earliest documented account of Edison's leaving formal schooling and is therefore likely to be the source of the historical fiction regarding his early education:

 One day I overheard the teacher tell the inspector that I was "addled" and it would not be worthwhile keeping me in school any longer.
 I was so hurt by this last straw that I burst out crying and went home and told my mother about it.
 Then I found out what a good thing a good mother is.
 She came out as my strong defender.
 Mother love was aroused, mother pride wounded to the quick.
 She brought me back to the school and angrily told the teacher that he didn't know what he was talking about, that I had more brains than he himself, and a lot more talk like that.
 In fact, she was the most enthusiastic champion a boy ever had, and I determined right then that I would be worthy of her and show her that her confidence was not misplaced.

-As his first-person account clearly states, no letter was involved, and Edison was never kept out of the loop of the story for the sake of his already hurt feelings.
-Edison, one of the most prolific and ingenious inventors of all time, would be homeschooled until he set out on his own at the age of sixteen, openly grateful for his mother’s support and education throughout his life.
+As Edison's first-person account stated, no letter to his mother was involved in these events, and Edison was never kept out of the loop for the sake of sparing his already hurt feelings.
+One of the most prolific and ingenious inventors of all time, Thomas Edison would be homeschooled until he set out on his own at the age of sixteen, openly grateful for his mother's support and education throughout his life.